-- Continued sharing PowerPoint Presentation.

-Lives directly behind the subject property.

-- Raised concerns with increased traffic and safety in their community.

-- Raised concerns with lack of traffic calming measures.

-- Commented on ICBC Accident data on Wilkinson Street and connecting roads.

-- Spoke to sidewalks and crosswalks in need of updating in the area.

-- Spoke to infrastructure support for the area and displayed Section 5 of the Capri Landmark Neighbourhood Plan.
+- Continued sharing PowerPoint Presentation. - Lives directly behind the subject property. - Raised concerns with increased traffic and safety in their community. - Raised concerns with lack of traffic calming measures. - Commented on ICBC Accident data on Wilkinson Street and connecting roads. - Spoke to sidewalks and crosswalks in need of updating in the area. - Spoke to infrastructure support for the area and displayed Section 5 of the Capri Landmark Neighbourhood Plan. - Opposed to this application.